Estate Planning Divorce Lawyers in Atlanta Shielding Your Estate From a Former Spouse

 Variable Life Insurance

 The variable life insurance policy is a combination of insurance and investment, and investments always involve risk.
 Once the money is taken out to pay the premium, the remainder is invested.
 For this policy to work as an investment vehicle, more money is paid by the policyholder than is needed to cover the premiums.
 There is a guaranteed minimum payment on death under the insurance.
 There is a potential that the invested portion will also provide money on death, but as with any investment, there is no guaranteed rate of return.
 These policies tend to be much more costly than other life insurance products.

 Whole Life Insurance

-The whole life insurance policy is a long term approach to insuring a life.
-The policy will provide coverage over the course of the insured's lifetime at a set premium.
+The whole life insurance policy is a long-term approach to life insurance.
+The policy will provide coverage throughout the insured’s lifetime at a set premium.
 Typically, the premium is paid over the duration of the policy, up until the death of the insured.
 If you are willing to stay with one insurance company for life, this may be an option for you.